Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 • Qualifications: Choosing a trusted PEO is important.
 Only 1% of PEOs hold all top three industry credentials: ESAC Accreditation, Certification Institute (CI) for Workers’ Compensation and Risk Management, and IRS Certified PEO (CPEO) designation.
 Does the PEO you’re evaluating maintain those?

-ExtensisHR is proud to help SMBs conquer their HR issues by offering all the above and much more.
-With a full suite of HR solutions, an array of credentials, an NPS of 86%, and a customer service team that answers the phone in an average of 10 seconds, we have what it takes to help small businesses succeed on Small Business Saturday and beyond.
+ExtensisHR is proud to empower SMBs to overcome their HR challenges with a comprehensive suite of solutions and unmatched customer support.
+With tailored HR services, an array of credentials, and a customer service team that answers the phone in 10 seconds or less, we have what it takes for small businesses to succeed on Small Business Saturday and beyond.

 Back to Top